oscomp/starry-next/README.md

 ```

 #### 2. Dependencies for running apps
-Note: If the developer want to install qemu from the source code, please refer to `.devcontainer/Dockerfile`.
+Note: If the developer wants to install qemu from the source code, please refer to [Dockerfile](./devcontainer/Dokcerfile).

 ```bash
 # for Debian/Ubuntu